vacp2p/rfc/waku.md

 **P2P Message**

 This packet is used for sending the peer-to-peer messages, which are not supposed to be forwarded any further.
 E.g. it might be used by the Waku Mail Server for delivery of old (expired) messages, which is otherwise not allowed.

+**Rate Limits**

+This packet is used for informing other nodes of their self defined rate limits.

+In order to provide basic Denial-of-Service attack protection, each node SHOULD define its own rate limits.
+The rate limits SHOULD be applied on IPs, peer IDs, and envelope topics.

+Each node MAY decide to whitelist, i.e. do not rate limit, selected IPs or peer IDs.

+If a peer exceeds node's rate limits, the connection between them MAY be dropped.

+Each node SHOULD broadcast its rate limits to its peers using the rate limits packet.
+The rate limits MAY also be sent as an optional parameter in the handshake.

+Each node SHOULD respect rate limits advertised by its peers.
+The number of packets SHOULD be throttled in order not to exceed peer's rate limits.
+If the limit gets exceeded, the connection MAY be dropped by the peer.

 ### Whisper Envelope data field (Optional)